MSchmoecker/VNEI/README.md

 Modifier:
 - `@ModName` filters by mod name. `@Valheim` shows vanilla items or mods that contain `Valheim` in their name
 - `#itemtype` filters by item type.
 Substrings may be used.
 Available: `None`, `Material`, `Consumable`, `OneHandedWeapon`, `Bow`, `Shield`, `Helmet`, `Chest`, `Ammo`, `Customization`, `Legs`, `Hands`, `Trophy`, `TwoHandedWeapon`, `Torch`, `Misc`, `Shoulder`, `Utility`, `Tool`, `Attach_Atgeir`, `Fish`, `TwoHandedWeaponLeft`, `AmmoNonEquipable`
+- `^ingredient` filters by item ingredient.
+The item must have an ingredient with the given name/description in any recipe
 - `-search` excludes a specific key

 Examples: